 “Caffeine’s impact depends both on dose and on frequency, but because there have been few prospective studies on the immediate risk of migraine headaches following caffeinated beverage intake, there is limited evidence to formulate dietary recommendations for people with migraines.”

-For the study, 98 adults with frequent episodic migraine completed electronic diaries every morning and every evening for at least six weeks.
+For the study, 98 adults with frequent episodic migraines completed electronic diaries every morning and every evening for at least six weeks.

 “Those servings contain anywhere from 25 to 150 milligrams of caffeine, so we cannot quantify the amount of caffeine that is associated with heightened risk of migraine.
 However, in this self-matched analysis over only six weeks, each participant’s choice and preparation of caffeinated beverages should be fairly consistent.”